 My father, though tired and emotionally drained, had had three days to mourn the sad state of the Worldwide Church of God.
 He was now firm in his resolve to do something about the problem—to get his manuscript ready for printing—to warn as many who would listen that the church had drifted into the Laodicean era.
 This realization gave him a great sense of purpose and hope, motivated by relaxed faith—a firm belief that he was doing the right thing.

 I left for Big Sandy that night as excited as I’ve ever been.
 I was beginning to see that God would not stand idly by and watch His church fade into nothingness.
 God always warns in love.
 And if that warning had to be delivered through my dad, better him than no one.

 Two other families who had no prior knowledge of the manuscript immediately offered their support for my father and Mr. Amos.
 Together, these four families—just 12 people—met for the Philadelphia Church of God’s first service on December 16.

 On Wednesday, December 20, with the help of two other church members, Tim and Melody Thompson, the pcg became an incorporated entity.
 Back in Big Sandy, I clearly remember my surprised reaction to the news that the church was incorporated.
-They only have 12 people, I thought to myself.
+They only have 12 people, I thought.
 How could they already consider themselves to be an official church?
 At the time, I was planning to leave school at the end of the semester.
 But I hadn’t yet fully committed to the pcg.